Friendship Force of Baton Rouge

 To view various slide shows on this page, (1) hover the cursor over the main picture on the left and click on Play/Pause button or Direction Arrows or (2) scroll and click any photo in the thumbnails to the right.

-Welcome - Day 1
+Day 1 - Welcome

 Our first stop on Wednesday, April 9, was the LSU Burden Rural Life Museum which was named one of the “Top 10 outdoor museums in the World" by the British Museum.
 It offers an immense collection of artifacts from farms, plantations, and houses.
 The open-air museum has a 5-star rating from AAA and has more than 30 historic buildings.
 Donnie Shields and her fellow docent gave us an excellent and informative history of the grounds.
 We then drove to the BREC Soccer Park on Burbank Drive to eat lunch under a nice pavilion in bright and warm weather.
 Eating a po-boy is obligatory when visiting south Louisiana and participants had been given a menu ahead of time to pick their favorite from Rocco's Po-Boy Restaurant.